KshitijJainM/Machine-Learning/README.md

 # Machine-Learning
-some basic implementation of machine learning
+some basic implementation of machine learning(dataset included)